fbpx

 – Bath time or bedtime routine (reading books, snuggling together)

-4. Do Breakouts
+4. Do breakouts

 Like we mentioned above, sometimes it’s really challenging to get an entire family (with littles) to smile at the camera at the same time — which is why we always try to do breakouts during our in-home sessions.
 For example, we might do some shots of Mom and her oldest son, while Dad takes the little ones to the bathroom or to have a snack.
 It’s a triple win.
 As the photographer, we’re using every possible minute of our paid session time to deliver the best possible product to our client.
 As the parent, who’s paying for the session, we’re giving them more photos, more variety within those photos, and a lot of shots they probably didn’t even think to ask for or know they wanted… but they now have!
 For the kids, it’s a practical way to give them a break and a few minutes to re-group, as well as special photos they’ll cherish as they grow.